Jobs and apprenticeships at Beam House

 Number of staff: 35-45

 Accommodation style: In shared rooms in the 17th Century country house or staff accommodation blocks.
-During the peak summer weeks some staff may stay in single tents.

 Staff facilities at Beam House include: